Changing Humanity – An inquiry retreat with Dónal Creedon

 Ethics and Heart in the 21st century

 We will explore the content of our lives and look at how we can make a difference through ethical living and with heart or love in a world fraught with conflict, fragmentation and raucous voices of extremism.
-Are there universal guideline which are cross cultural to which we could align ourselves? how could this be related to the various competing secular and religious view?
+Are there universal guidelines which are cross-cultural to which we could align ourselves?
+How could this be related to the various competing secular and religious views?

 Is there a relationship between the inner consciousness and outer action?

 Our aim is to provide a temenos for reflection, some quiet sitting and dialogue in a leisurely manner.
 There will be some activity that will help deepen our sensitivity to the inner and outer dimensions of our lives.

 Dónal Creedon is a Buddhist meditation teacher with many years of experience, loved and deeply appreciated for his warmth, openness, and sincerity.
 He studied and practiced with Buddhist masters of the Kagyu practice lineage in Europe as well as in India and Nepal.
 This involved many years of intense retreat.
 Dónal also spent a number of years at the Krishnamurti Centre in Varanasi as resident Buddhist scholar.
 Thus the radical inquiry of Krishnamurti informs his approach.